Skatteetaten/vagrant-hashistack/template/example/tmp/README.md

-# All temporary files will land here.
+# All temporary files will land here

 You may delete the contents of this directory, but keep the directory.